 reality of American troops on the ground contradicts the promise of Iraqi

+independence.
 US Goals: The American occupation of Iraq has a dual aspect: 1/ a military

 component under Lt.
 General Ricardo Sanchez, which is responsible for maintaining